scalacenter/platform/sbt-platform/docs/ci-integration.md

 ### What does Drone provide you?

+Drone is a Continuous Integration platform built on container technology.
+Every build is executed inside an ephemeral Docker container, giving developers complete control over their build environment with guaranteed isolation.

+Drone stands out because it provides:

 * A generic and configurable build for all the projects.
 * Control over the secrets exposed to your project under different situations.
 * Security over the images that can access secrets (tokens, private keys).